gmc-code/PC-app-development/docs/Anvil/insult_generator.rst

 ----

-| The XY panel will allow easy sizing of the components.
+| The XYpanel will allow easy sizing of the components.
-| In Design mode, add an XY panel from the Layout Components, into the Form1.
+| In Design mode, add an XYpanel from the Layout Components, into the Form1.
 Set its height to 400 and width to 300.

-| Drag all buttons into the XY panel for resizing later.
+| Drag all buttons into the XYpanel for resizing later.
 | Delete all other components: the content panel, the instructions, the output, the navbar_links, the title.
-| Add a text area component to the XY panel.
+| Add a text area component to the XYpanel.
 In properties, name it self.output.
 Give it a height of 200, width of 300, x of 0, y of 200, font_size of 24.
 | Copy one of the buttons and paste it in again so that there are 5 buttons in total.
 | Set their text property to match those in the picture.
 | Each of the buttons need to be set up in a similar pattern to the first: Shakespearean.